kbatsuren/CogNet/README.md

 This tool is available under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
 Read more about this license from https://creativecommons.org/licenses/by-nc-sa/4.0/.

 ## Reference
-For the acedemic use, please cite the following article: https://aclweb.org/anthology/papers/P/P19/P19-1302/
+Please cite the following article if you use this resource: https://aclweb.org/anthology/papers/P/P19/P19-1302/

 Khuyagbaatar Batsuren, Gabor Bella, and Fausto Giunchiglia – CogNet: A large-scale cognate database, Proceedings of The 57th Annual Meeting of the Association for Computational Linguistics (ACL), 2019.